About Hawaiian Trades Academy

 Program Manager

 Nass began working at CNHA as a program specialist within the Housing Stability Services Program under the Emergency Financial Assistance (EFA) Department.
 While occupying this role, he was responsible for connecting program applicants to necessary resources and services ensuring stability within the household via referral.
 He was the designated program representative responsible for working with partner organizations such as Legal Aid Society of Hawaii (LASH) and Mediation Center of the Pacific (MCP) as one of the main goals of HSS is eviction prevention.
-In his current position as a part of the Hawaiian Trades Academy, Nass oversees the program and supervises 2 program staff.
+In his current position as a part of the Hawaiian Trades Academy, Nass oversees the program and supervises two program staff members.
 Nass’ work also includes implementing workforce development training and certification classes, with the intent of strengthening Hawai’i’s workforce in different trade industries, and providing local people with the opportunity to live here in Hawai’i more comfortably by receiving higher paying jobs through the skills and certifications they earned through the academy.
 Nass also looks to develop relations with employers within industries that are relevant to the academies being offered.
 Although the academy does not provide direct-to-hire, the goal is to present our graduates with employment opportunities offered by companies, organizations, and unions within our employer network.
 Maintaining relations with applicants, students, and graduates is also a vital part of Nass’ kuleana that allows for the academy to constantly explore how we can better serve the community.
-Prior to CNHA, Nass was an All Source Intelligence Analyst serving on Active Duty within the Air Force and has since transitioned to the Air Force Reserves.
+Prior to CNHA, Nass was an All Source Intelligence Analyst servicing on Active Duty within the Air Force.
 Nass has a Bachelor of Science in Sports Management from Grand Canyon University and an Associates Degree in Intelligence Studies from the Community College of the Air Force.

 Working together to serve our community.